 Glenn McClure is a lecturer in the English Department teaching Humanities I and II.
 He has worked in study abroad programs for over 20 years including extensive experience in Italy and Ghana, West Africa.
 Prof. McClure comes from a diverse academic background including Medieval History, Multicultural Education, and Music.
 As a composer, his music has been performed around the world including Carnegie Hall and Lincoln Center.
-Prof. McClure brings this wide knowledge base to an exploration of the influences Greek art, drama, music, education, and politics on Europe and America.
+Prof. McClure brings this wide knowledge base to an exploration of the influences of art, drama, music, education, and politics on Europe and the Americas.

 For complete cost details, download and read the HUMN II in El Sauce Program Cost Sheet.